-ApexSQL Diff has an export option to easily customize with various options.
-Here is an explanation how to export schema comparison results into an Excel report and what options can be selected:
+ApexSQL Diff and ApexSQL Diff for MySQL has an export option to easily customize with various options.
+Here is an explanation of how to export schema comparison results in an Excel report and what options can be selected:

 ApexSQL Diff can compare different data source types and export their differences into different formats including Excel.